Amazon Gets Patent for Drone Surveillance System That Could Send the Company's Eyes Into the Sky

+Amazon Gets Patent for Drone Surveillance System That Could Send the Company’s Eyes Into the Sky

 Amazon may soon send drones into the sky to gather data with the help of drone surveillance technology.
-Earlier this month, the retailer received a patent from the US Patent and Trademark Office for a new data-gathering system.
+Earlier this month, the retailer received a patent from the U.S. Patent and Trademark Office for a new data-gathering system.

 With this latest patent, Amazon expands its information-collecting reach.
-While the company rose to prominence selling information (also known as book sales), the Seattle-based mega e-tailer has gone deep into data collection with its always-listening virtual assistant, home-monitoring company, and a facial recognition tool it offers to law enforcement.
+While the company rose to prominence selling information (also known as book sales), the Seattle-based mega retailer has gone deep into data collection with its always-listening virtual assistant, home-monitoring company, and a facial recognition tool it offers to law enforcement.

-Amazon’s patent allows for an “unmanned aerial vehicle” to gather data about the places it flies over.
+In the first line of Amazon’s patent, the filing would allow an “unmanned aerial vehicle” to gather data about the places it flies over.
 The patent notes that Amazon’s drone would obtain data about objects within and around a specified “geo-fence,” or a virtual boundary.
 An option to surveil only authorized areas would offer the ability to keep other areas private.

 Amazon filed the patent in 2015, two years after the company first unveiled its plans for Prime Air, which included putting drones to work to deliver packages.
 A drone program has, clearly, remained a priority for Amazon as the company unveiled an update to its drone design earlier this month.
 No matter the use, delivering packages or observing the environment, Amazon will need further approval from the FAA to get its drones off the ground.